 Future Faculty and Academic Careers programs serve graduate students, postdoctoral scholars, and interested faculty and staff in all disciplines.
 The focus of most programming is on graduate students and postdocs interested in faculty and academic career preparation.

 Future Faculty and Academic Careers programs are based on the three core ideas of the CIRTL Network: Teaching as Research, Learning Communities, and Learning through Diversity.
 Additional emphases include effective research mentorship, professional and career development, and broadening participation in academia.

 The CIRTL Network

 The CIRTL Network’s mission is to enhance excellence in undergraduate education through the development of a national faculty committed to implementing and advancing effective teaching practices for diverse learners as part of successful and varied professional careers.
-As a CIRTL Network member institution, Cornell University participates in a group of nearly 40 North American research universities collaboratively offering programs that prepare graduate students and postdocs to excel in academic careers.
+As a CIRTL Network member institution, Cornell University participates in a group of 40 North American research universities collaboratively offering programs that prepare graduate students and postdocs to excel in academic careers.
 Since 2003, the National Science Foundation has funded numerous CIRTL Network initiatives aimed at advancing the teaching of science, technology, engineering, and mathematics (STEM) and social, behavioral, and economic disciplines in higher education.
 Other foundations have also supported the development of the CIRTL Network and specific initiatives.